MakeContributions/DSA/docs/en/Searching/Linear-Search.md

 # Linear Search

 **linear search**, also known as **Sequential search** is a method for finding an element within a list.
 A linear search sequentially checks each element of the list until it finds an element that matches the target value.
 If the algorithm reaches the end of the list, the search terminates unsuccessfully.
-1. Time Complexity  : O(n)
+1. Time Complexity: O(n)
-2. Space Complexity : O(1)
+2. Space Complexity: O(1)
-3. Applications     : practical when the list has only a few elements, when performing a single search in an un-ordered list.
+3. Applications: practical when the list has only a few elements when performing a single search in an unordered list.
-4. Founder's Name   : Anatole Beck and Donald J. Newman (1970) Linear search is usually very **simple to implement**.
+4. Founder's Name: Anatole Beck and Donald J. Newman (1970) Linear search is usually very **simple to implement**.

 ## Steps/Algorithm: